leilaghazvini/leilaghazvini.github.io/_projects/quiz.md

             {
                 question: "When you travel do you?",
                 answers: [
-                    { text: "Stay in a 5 star hotel", category: "Transortation" }, { text: "Stay in the cheapest hostel you can find", category: "person who doesn't wear shoes" }, { text: "Stay with friends/family", category: "Environmental" }, { text: "YOLO, figure it out when you get there", category: "Transortation" }
+                    { text: "Stay in a 5 star hotel", category: "Transportation" }, { text: "Stay in the cheapest hostel you can find", category: "person who doesn't wear shoes" }, { text: "Stay with friends/family", category: "Environmental" }, { text: "YOLO, figure it out when you get there", category: "Transportation" }
                 ]
             },
             {
                 question: "Fav type of straw",
                 answers: [
                     { text: "Paper", category: "Housing" },
-                    { text: "Plastic", category: "Transortation" },
+                    { text: "Plastic", category: "Transportation" },
                     { text: "Silicone/glass reusable", category: "Environmental" },
                     { text: "Raw dog: no straw", category: "Environmental" }
                 ]